Banks vs. Credit Unions

 - Money market accounts

-In addition, both banks and credit unions offer online banking services.
-You can view accounts, make deposits with your mobile device, move money, pay bills, and more at most institutions.
+Technology: Both banks and credit unions offer online banking services and mobile apps.
+You can view accounts, make deposits with your mobile device, move money between accounts, pay bills, and more at most institutions.
 Occasionally, a small credit union might not offer all of the features you’re looking for, but that’s rare.

-Banks and credit unions can both offer great customer service.
-They can also make mistakes and employ people who are having a bad day.
+Banks and credit unions can both offer excellent customer service.
+They both also make mistakes and employ people who occasionally have a bad day.

-At credit unions, service tends to be more personalized.
-There are fewer customers and fewer employees, so it’s easier for everybody to get to know each other.
+Relationships: At credit unions and small banks, service tends to be more personalized.
+With fewer customers and employees, it may be easier for everybody to get to know each other.
 If you visit a branch, there’s a good chance you’ll work with the same people, and you may develop relationships.
 Those relationships can potentially help you qualify for loans if you have less-than-perfect credit, and they may make it easier to solve problems in your accounts.

 Your schedule may affect your decision to work with a bank or credit union.
-Large banks may have the resources to offer 24-hour customer service lines, and that may be helpful if you can’t talk during business hours.
-However, some credit unions (and banks) offer extended and weekend hours — as well as excellent websites.
-If you can do everything you need online, hours might not matter.
+Large banks have more resources to offer 24-hour customer service lines, and that may be helpful if you can’t talk during business hours.
+However, some credit unions (and banks) offer extended and weekend hours—as well as excellent websites.
+If you can do everything you need online, banking hours don’t matter.

-Banks and credit unions can both meet your needs.
-Ultimately it comes down to the products, services, and fees offered by the individual institution you're looking at.
-If ownership is not important to you, just go with whoever has the best deal (and remember that you can keep multiple accounts at both banks and credit unions).
+Banks and credit unions can both provide robust financial services.
+Ultimately, it comes down to the products, services, and fees offered by the individual institution you're looking at.
+If ownership is not important to you, just go with whoever has the best deal (and remember that you can keep multiple accounts open at both banks and credit unions).

 If high rates on savings accounts are your main priority, look at online-only options for both banks and credit unions.
 Online banks don’t have the same overhead as brick-and-mortar institutions, and they tend to use eye-popping interest rates to get attention.

-If you’ve decided to start using a different bank or credit union, move your money without causing problems.
+If you decide to switch to a different bank or credit union, avoid problems when you move your money.
 Use our checklist for switching banks to make the process as painless as possible.